Biotechnologist

 Biotechnology is the intersection of biology and engineering.
 Professionals in this field can manipulate organisms to produce everything from antibiotics to hormones.
 While many of the advances in this field are centered around medicine, such as vaccines and synthetic DNA, there are endless applications in the industrial, environmental, manufacturing, and agriculture sectors as well.

-While it may seem like biotechnology is a new field, it has been around for thousands of years.
+While it may seem like biotechnology is a new field, it has existed for thousands of years.
 Ancient Egyptians used yeast to brew beer and make bread, which was a rudimentary form of biotechnology.
 This field was modernly recognized in the 1970s when scientists discovered how to change the DNA in E. coli bacterium to eventually be able to produce synthetic insulin.

 Working in this field requires specialized education and training in biotechnology.
 Aspiring biotechnologists must have at least a bachelor’s degree to start this career, although a master’s or doctorate is more common.
 Not only do advanced degrees give candidates an advantage when applying for work, but they are also better suited to do the complicated original research work necessary to make discoveries in this field.